 - Open data in Excel and graph as needed.

-These cross checks of sensors should be done on a quarterly basis and more frequently if accuracy of sensor station data are questionable.
-A certain level of error is inherent in the sensor station sensors and in all handheld sensors.
+However, these sensors can foul, malfunction, or get damaged, therefore, quality control cross-checks are highly recommended using independently calibrated instruments.
+All quality control measurements should be recorded in the “In-situ measurements” section of the Field Visit Data Form or in a field notebook.
+Any discrepancies between monitoring station data and data collected using hand held meters and other instruments should be further investigated.
+If monitoring station data are identified to be inaccurate, consult the sensor user manual or the manufacturer of the sensor and consider whether the observed inaccuracy is acceptable, if there is any way to fix the problem, or if sensor replacement is necessary.
+These cross checks of monitoring station sensors should be done on a quarterly basis and more frequently if accuracy of data is questionable.
+A certain level of error is inherent in the monitoring station sensors and in all handheld sensors.
 There is no defined limit specified here for what is acceptable in terms of variability in these measurements.
 More importantly, measurements should always be documented and evaluated in the context of the specific project intentions for data usage.
+Furthermore, natural ranges of parameters should be understood so that departures from these can be identified and investigated.

-To ensure data from the sensor station are accurate and continuous it is necessary to:
+To ensure data from the monitoring station are accurate and continuous it is necessary to:

 - Keep sensors clean and area around sensors free of debris.